Can two cats use the same litter box?

-What do cats do when you put fresh litter?
+What do cats do when you put fresh litter in?

 Then go into the box and do their business the moment you’ve cleaned it.

-Two cats and one litter box means that it will get dirty quickly, and you’ll have to clean the box twice as often
+Two cats and one litter box mean that it will get dirty quickly, and you’ll have to clean the box twice as often.

 When you’re not at home to scoop the box after your cats, it will get smelly and unappealing quickly.